What causes bowel cancer?

 If bowel cancer is detected early, the chances of a cure increase by as much as 80%.
 It is diagnosed after a barium enema or colonoscopy, which is used to view the inside of the bowel and take a biopsy sample.

-It is also possible for bowel cancer to be detected as a result of a screening process arranged by a GP.
+It is also possible for bowel cancer to be detected as a result of a screening process arranged by a GP, such as the National Bowel Cancer Screening Programme.
 This process examines things like the blood in the faeces and a number of other warning signs.

 Following one of these procedures, surgery is usually the next stage of treatment.
 Bowel cancer treatment can also be from chemotherapy and radiotherapy.